Home / Blog / 78,000 Rates in Seconds: The AI Shortcut Estimators Needed Yesterday

 4. Monitor Feedback Loops: Check the AI’s suggestions regularly.
 Every adjustment you make improves future accuracy.

-Let’s take a real-world scenario: Skanska’s bid for a $1B rail bridge[^9].
+Let’s take a real-world scenario: a major national general contractor bidding on a large rail-bridge project.
 This project required rates for everything from rail ties to structural steel, all pulled from DOT-approved catalogs.
 The manual approach would’ve taken days.
-But with AI-powered rate matching, Skanska’s team completed rate lookup in under an hour.
+But with AI-powered rate matching, the team completed rate lookup in under an hour.
 The AI handled the grunt work, freeing estimators to focus on value engineering and bid strategy.

 Case Study Comparison: Manual vs. AI Rate Matching